-Adults who began drinking in their teens, are much more likely to develop a dependence on drugs or alcohol, than are people who wait until they are of legal age to begin drinking.
-Young adults who drink alcohol, tend to have lower test scores, and have behavioral problems at school.
+Adults who began drinking in their teens are much more likely to develop a dependence on drugs or alcohol, than are people who wait until they are of legal age to begin drinking.
+Young adults who drink alcohol, tend to have lower test scores and have behavioral problems at school.
 Research shows that alcohol use can distort a teen’s mental development.
-This can be distortion can often times be permanent.
+This can be distortion can oftentimes be permanent.
 Teenagers who drink alcohol, tend to become sexually active at an earlier age than teens who do not drink.
-Young adults who drink alcohol, are also more likely to have unprotected sex as well, due to the fact that when drinking they are not thinking clearly and tend to make bad decisions.
-Teens who drink are more likely to be hurt in a violent crime, such as rape, assault or robbery.
-The leading cause of teenage deaths are alcohol related.
-Teen suicides, alcohol poisoning, drownings, car accidents and murders are also linked to alcohol abuse in teens.
+Young adults who drink alcohol, are also more likely to have unprotected sex as well, because when drinking they are not thinking clearly and tend to make bad decisions.
+Teens who drink are more likely to be hurt in a violent crime, such as rape, assault, or robbery.
+The leading cause of teenage deaths is alcohol-related.
+Teen suicides, alcohol poisoning, drownings, car accidents, and murders are also linked to alcohol abuse in teens.

 Serious injuries – More than 190,000 people under age 21 visited an emergency room for alcohol-related injuries in 2008 alone.

 According to the 2013 NSDUH, approximately 1.4 million people (about 3.7 percent) ages 12–20 engaged in heavy drinking (4.6 percent of males and 2.7 percent of females).

 About 8.7 million people ages 12–20 (22.7 percent of this age group) reported drinking alcohol in the past month (23 percent of males and 22.5 percent of females).

 According to the 2013 NSDUH, approximately 5.4 million people (about 14.2 percent) ages 12–20 engaged in binge drinking (15.8 percent of males and 12.4 percent of females).